 The Ibn Battuta Award is given by the Anthropology Program at Kansas State University to the anthropology major submitting the best anthropological research paper for the academic year.
+The paper may be built from a paper submitted for a class, but should be further developed and more substantial.
+Winning papers are usually about 30 pages long and thoroughly researched.
 The award consists of a cash prize and book describing the adventures and discoveries of Ibn Battuta, a 14th century Muslim traveler, as well as recognition of quality research and writing.
 The awardee will be recognized at the annual departmental awards ceremony in April.
 The paper can deal with any anthropological topic.
 Coauthored papers are not allowed.

 Martin Ottenheimer Award for Adventurous Anthropology

 Anthropologist Martin Ottenheimer (PhD Tulane U 1971), now professor emeritus at Kansas State, is internationally known for his ethnographic research in East Africa, especially the Comoro Islands, as well as major publications on kinship and cousin marriage.
 He was a Department Head at K-State (1987-1993), was elected President of the Central States Anthropological Society (1994-1995), and served on the Executive Board of the American Anthropological Association.
 He has lectured in Africa, Europe, and Australia, and his visiting academic positions include Ludwig-Maximilian University, Munich, Germany (1990), and a Fulbright Scholar at Charles University, Prague, Czech Republic (2004-2005).
 A world traveler and a champion sailor, Dr. Ottenheimer also serves as a Senior Judge, US Sailing Association.

 This student award has been established in recognition of the adventurous spirit that guides Dr. Ottenheimer and many fellow anthropologists in their quest for knowledge about peoples and cultures all across the world.